tradingstrategy-ai/trading-strategy/docs/source/programming/referenceprice.rst

 Each trading pair consists of two tokens

-* Base token e.g. AAVE
+* Base token e.g. AAVE: (the token you are going to buy)

-* Quote token e.g. ETH
+* Quote token e.g. ETH (the token you are going to use as the payment)

 A lot of decentralised exchange trades happens against these non-fiat quote tokens like ETH and BNB.